 Southern Electric plc's story was similar to many other public limited companies during the energy privatisation introduced by Margaret Thatcher's government in 1989.

-What Happened to Southern Electric's Customer Base?
+What Happened to Southern Electric Customers?

-Customers that were previously supplied by Southern Electric will have been automatically switched over to an SSE energy tariff following the acquisition.
+Customers who were previously supplied by Southern Electric will have been automatically switched over to an SSE energy tariff following the acquisition.
 However, due to Southern Electric still being a constituent part of SSE plc, your billing information may not have changed.

 If you have not switched since then, it's likely that you will have been switched over to a standard variable tariff with SSE.
 It is worth noting that this tariff is markedly more expensive than many other energy tariffs on the market.